Find a property and flatmates

 Information for students

-To request a tenancy reference, please email Student Accommodation stating:
+To request a tenancy reference, please email the Finance team stating:

 If you currently live in Charlton Court or Waterside Court you’ll need to ask the UNITE staff if they can provide this for you.
+At Twerton Mill, you can contact the iQ staff on site for assistance.
 If you live in a private sector property you should contact your landlord or letting agent.
 If you live at home with parents or guardians then you should declare this to your prospective landlord and advise that you cannot provide a reference.

 Information for landlords and letting agents